michael2012z/BitBible/markdown/KJV/files/Isa.md

 10. Say ye to the righteous, that it shall be well with him: for they shall eat the fruit of their doings.

-11. Woe unto the wicked! it shall be ill with him: for the reward of his hands shall be given him.given…: Heb. done to him
+11. Woe unto the wicked! it shall be ill with him: for the reward of his hands shall be given him.

 12. As for my people, children are their oppressors, and women rule over them.
-O my people, they which lead thee cause thee to err, and destroy the way of thy paths.lead…: or, call thee blesseddestroy: Heb. swallow up
+O my people, they which lead thee cause thee to err, and destroy the way of thy paths.

 13. The Lord standeth up to plead, and standeth to judge the people.

-14. The Lord will enter into judgment with the ancients of his people, and the princes thereof: for ye have eaten up the vineyard; the spoil of the poor is in your houses.eaten: or, burnt
+14. The Lord will enter into judgment with the ancients of his people, and the princes thereof: for ye have eaten up the vineyard; the spoil of the poor is in your houses.

 15. What mean ye that ye beat my people to pieces, and grind the faces of the poor? saith the Lord God of hosts.

-16. Moreover the Lord saith, Because the daughters of Zion are haughty, and walk with stretched forth necks and wanton eyes, walking and mincing as they go, and making a tinkling with their feet:wanton…: Heb. deceiving with their eyesmincing: or, tripping nicely
+16. Moreover the Lord saith, Because the daughters of Zion are haughty, and walk with stretched forth necks and wanton eyes, walking and mincing as they go, and making a tinkling with their feet:

-17. Therefore the Lord will smite with a scab the crown of the head of the daughters of Zion, and the Lord will discover their secret parts.discover: Heb. make naked
+17. Therefore the Lord will smite with a scab the crown of the head of the daughters of Zion, and the Lord will discover their secret parts.

-18. In that day the Lord will take away the bravery of their tinkling ornaments about their feet, and their cauls, and their round tires like the moon,cauls: or, networks
+18. In that day the Lord will take away the bravery of their tinkling ornaments about their feet, and their cauls, and their round tires like the moon,

-19. The chains, and the bracelets, and the mufflers,chains: or, sweet ballsmufflers: or, spangled ornaments
+19. The chains, and the bracelets, and the mufflers,

-20. The bonnets, and the ornaments of the legs, and the headbands, and the tablets, and the earrings,tablets: Heb. houses of the soul
+20. The bonnets, and the ornaments of the legs, and the headbands, and the tablets, and the earrings,

 21. The rings, and nose jewels,